 College of Computer, Mathematical, & Natural Sciences

-The Department of Mathematics educates its majors in a broad range of modern mathematics while instilling in them a strong ability to solve problems, apply mathematics to other areas, and create rigorous mathematical arguments.
-The program prepares the majors to further their mathematical education in graduate school, or to teach at the secondary school level, or to work in government or business.
+The Department of Mathematics teaches a broad range of courses in modern mathematics and statistics.
+This translates into developing strong ability to solve problems and to apply mathematics and statistics to other areas.
+The program prepares students to further their mathematical education in graduate school, to teach at the secondary school level, or to work in the government or private sector.

-Associate Professors: J. Bedrossian , M. Cameron, A. Gholampour, K. Melnick, Y. Rubinstein, P. Smith (Statistics Director), T. VonPetersdorff, C. Zickert
+Associate Professors: M. Cameron, A. Gholampour, K. Ide, K. Melnick, P. Smith, T. VonPetersdorff, C. Zickert

 Undergraduate Research Experiences

 There are a variety of undergraduate research opportunities in mathematics at Maryland.
 For detailed information, see http://www-math.umd.edu/undergraduate/opportunities.html?id=102